 I was going to call this recipe Bad Ass Deviled Eggs – Super Duper Vegan Style but I thought I would nip all of the hate in the bud and not call it that.

-See, when vegan recipes have the name of something not vegan, people tend to get pissy .
-Comments like: “There is no CHEESE in this Mac and Cheese recipe!!!” or “it is NOT milk if it comes from almonds” – you get the idea.
+See, when vegan recipes are named after something that’s not vegan, people tend to get pissy.
+Comments like “There is no CHEESE in this Mac and Cheese recipe!” or “It’s NOT milk if it comes from almonds!”… you get the idea.
 People need to settle down and stop taking shit so seriously!

 To avoid the hater-aid I was going to call these Angeled Avocados but I’m not convinced.
 Is that too “Not Toona” or “Cheezeless Grilled Cheeze”?

-Given how amazingly similar this tastes to traditional Deviled Eggs I was thinking about Deviled Egg’s Doppelganger but I’m not sure.
+Given how amazingly similar these taste to traditional Deviled Eggs, I was thinking about Deviled Eggs Doppelganger, but I’m not sure.
 What do you think?

-That’s where I’m at.
-I need your help.
+That’s where I am with this.
+I need your help!

 This recipe is damn awesome if you love deviled eggs.
 The filling is super eggy and spot on.

-Join our private Facebook group and share a picture when you make them!
-It’s only the BEST private Facebook group in the world!
+Join our private Facebook group and share a picture after you make them!
+It’s THE BEST private Facebook group in the world!